Not sure how to teach subitizing? Keep reading for some helpful things to do, and things to avoid.

 Start with just a few numbers

 Don’t overwhelm students from the beginning.
 Instead, work with numbers to 4 or 5 first.
 This will help students develop perceptual subitizing skills.
-Once they have developed automaticity with these number sets, work with numbers to 10.
+Once they have developed automaticity with these smaller number sets, work with numbers to 10.

 Focus on the Process

 One final mistake when teaching subitizing is to focus solely on the answer.
 A quick answer (without explanation) is appropriate for numbers to 5.
 However, when you move to slightly larger numbers, it is important to have conversations about how students figured out the answer.
-For instance, when seeing 6 dots, one student might see it as a group of 4 and 2 more.
+For instance, when seeing the 6 dots above, one student might see it as a group of 4 and 2 more.
 Another child could see it as 3 on top and 3 on the bottom.
 This builds flexibility with numbers.

 Fix those mistakes when teaching subitizing